brian-naughton/the-echo-chamber/README.md

 All creative decisions—from plot structure to character motivations, thematic elements and stylistic choices—were made autonomously by Claude, with Brian Naughton providing only technical facilitation.

 **Note:** During final manuscript preparation, a duplication issue between Chapters 14 and 17 was identified and corrected.
+This was caused by a context window overload issue.
 Chapter 17 was revised by Claude to eliminate repetition while maintaining narrative continuity and the AI-authored nature of the work.
 Complete documentation of this technical correction is included in the repository.

 ## Access the Manuscript